ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : int = 81
 ```

-Defining a function is the same as naming a value.
-This is illustrated in the first expression:
+Defining a function is the same as naming a value, as illustrated in the first expression:

 ```ocaml
 # let g x = x * x;;